 Author: Venetia E Horton BA

-Illustrator: Steve Broadway
+Illustrations: Steve Broadway

-Website designer: Darren Hill
+Website manager: Darren Hill